 By contrast, the Comfort shorts use gripper bands of elastic material around the leg openings, which is about a finger’s width.
 It seems slightly lower tech, as the fashion has moved towards either using much wider gripper bands, or using no elastic at all.
 In practice however, the Comfort shorts grippers are judged perfectly.
 I don’t get the sausage leg look, and it’s not so tight as to constrict my thighs’ blood vessels, but not so loose as to let the spandex hike up my thighs.

 Speaking of the material of the shorts, the Quest shorts are 88% nylon and 12% elastane (spandex/Lycra), and feel smoother and simpler, while the Comfort shorts feel a little plusher and more velvety, and made up of a slightly different blend of 80% nylon and 20% polyurethane, of which spandex/elastane is one type.
-Both claim the material offers sweat wicking properties and UV resistance equivalent to a sun protection factor (SPF) of 50.
+Both claim the

 The heart of any cycling short is the chamois or pad; indeed, some people say the whole point of the shorts is to properly locate the pad against the anatomy of your groin, perineum and buttocks.
 Despite the color and origin differences, the pad is roughly identical.
 The Quest shorts’ “Tour 3D” pad has more pronounced grooves so that, in theory, it can move better with you without bunching up.
 That said, the Comfort shorts’ “3D-E” pad does just as well.